 Draft Research Plan

-Draft Research Plan for Illicit and Nonmedical Prescription Drug Use in Children and Adolescents: Interventions
+Draft Research Plan for Illicit and Nonmedical Drug Use in Children, Adolescents, and Young Adults: Preventive Interventions

 This opportunity for public comment expired on June 6, 2018 at 8:00 PM EST

 Note: This is a Draft Research Plan.
 This draft is distributed solely for the purpose of receiving public input.
 It has not been disseminated otherwise by the USPSTF.
 The final Research Plan will be used to guide a systematic review of the evidence by researchers at an Evidence-based Practice Center.
 The resulting Evidence Review will form the basis of the USPSTF Recommendation Statement on this topic.

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 Draft: Proposed Key Questions to Be Systematically Reviewed

 - Do primary care interventions to prevent or reduce drug use in children and adolescents improve health outcomes or other related outcomes?